 1 year68,9 71,4 74,0 76,6 79,2 81,7

-Weight of boys up to a year by months.
+Weight of boys under one year old by month.
 WHO table

 AgeVery low weight